 If you regularly drink more than 14 units of alcohol a week, try these simple tips to help you cut down.

-Fourteen units is equivalent to 6 pints of average-strength beer or 10 small glasses of low-strength wine.
+14 units is equivalent to 6 pints of average-strength beer or 6 medium glasses of wine.

 Make a plan

 Before you start drinking, set a limit on how much you're going to drink.

 Only take a fixed amount of money to spend on alcohol.

 If you let your friends and family know you're cutting down and it's important to you, you could get support from them.